What’s New

 If you are curious about the other flavors as well, you might be happy to hear that all the fruits used are either from Mari-chan’s own farm or other local farmers! (a project she started to make use of the unsellable fruits and vegetables of local farmers)

-Although the author is usually not a fan of ketchup due to the artificial flavorings, this one is not your usual fast food ketchup.
-As expected from one made from fresh local tomatoes with no preservatives or coloring, the taste is refined and refreshing.
+Even if you’re not usually a fan of ketchup due to artificial flavorings, this is not your usual fast food ketchup.

 So it can be used just like tomato sauce in fried rice (with an omelette on top!), pastas, risotto, and many other creative recipes you may conceive of!

-Michi-no-Eki Komatsu Kibagata 道の駅 こまつ木場潟
+Roadside Station Komatsu Kibagata 道の駅 こまつ木場潟

 Tomato Cake